Getting a Mortgage on a Maisonette

 Freehold maisonette mortgages

-Owning the land as well as the property means you’ll be responsible for maintaining both.
-That includes any gardens, garages, outhouses or driveways that are situated on the land.
-And of course, with maintenance comes costs.
-This is something a lender will factor in when they’re calculating whether they think you can afford the mortgage you’ve applied for.
-Therefore, it’s important you do the same before submitting an application.
+Owning the land and the property means you’ll be responsible for maintaining both.
+That includes any gardens, garages, outhouses or driveways on the land.
+And, of course, with maintenance comes costs.
+A lender will factor this in when calculating whether they think you can afford the mortgage you’ve applied for.
+Therefore, you must do the same before submitting an application.

-A broker would be able to share some average upkeep costs for a freehold maisonette and work with you to ascertain exactly what mortgage you can afford.
+A broker can provide some average upkeep costs for a freehold maisonette and help you determine your exact mortgage affordability.

 Leasehold maisonette mortgages